razzacktiger/OrangeWork/README.md

     quit()  # exit out of IDE

 Navigate to the projectstart file and run `python3 run.py` Using this you should be able to run the application.

+### Accessing Mkdocs
+To access the docs navigate to the docs/projectdocs folder and run `mkdocs serve` in the terminal.
+Then copy the url given and run it in a browser.
+The docs will provide a detailed overview of the methods, and contents of the implementation.